 Speaking of shrimp, one of our go-to spots downtown is Memo’s Grill for their unbelievable shrimp quesadilla.
 They’re also well-known for their volcanes, which get their name from the melting cheese that resembles an erupting volcano.

-fish taco puerto vallarta
+a fish taco puerto vallarta on a white plate

 Mariscos el Guero